 Camp K'isaani registration is now open!

 We are excited to begin accepting applications for Camp K'isaani 2017!
-Camp K'isaani is a three-week day camp hosted by Project Ki'L. Proejct Ki'L is a program designed to meet the unique educational needs of Alaska Native boys, but the program is open to all Native youth who attend project schools.
+Camp K'isaani is a three-week day camp hosted by Project Ki'L. Proejct Ki'L is a program designed to meet the unique educational needs of Alaska Native youth, but the program is open to all Native boys and girls who attend project schools.
 We aim to create a camp like setting for our students that features cultural activities, field trips, and guest artists.

 Alaska Native and American Indian students first through eighth grade who attend project schools (Begich, College Gate, Lake Otis, Muldoon, Scenic Park, and Sustina) will be given registration priority.
 Students attending non-project schools are welcome to register and will be placed on a wait list.
 The program is free and lunch and transportation are provided.